microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

 ## How it works / adapting your existing dev container config

+The [`.devcontainer` folder in this repository](.devcontainer) contains a complete example that **you can simply change the `FROM` statement** to another Debian/Ubuntu based image to adapt to your own use (along with adding anything else you need).

+However, this section will outline the how you can selectively add this functionality to your own Dockerfile in two parts: installing kubectl and enabling access to Docker for the root user, and enabling it for a non-root user.

+### Setting up kubectl and enabling root user access to Docker in the container

 You can adapt your own existing development container Dockerfile to support this scenario by following these steps:

 1. First, update your `devcontainer.json` to forward the local Docker socket and mount the local `.kube` folder in the container so its contents can be reused.
 From `.devcontainer/devcontainer.json`: